ResumeGiants » Blog » Top 10 Organizational Skills to Include on a Resume

 Physical organization

-Physical organization skills are the ability to arrange things in a logical and efficient manner.
-It encompasses the task of organizing your physical workspace, and keeping it clean and in order.
+Physical organization skills are the ability to arrange things logically and efficiently.
+It encompasses the task of organizing your physical workspace and keeping it clean and in order.

-When your workspace is organized well, it’s easier to focus on the tasks at hand instead of wasting time wondering where all those pens and papers got to.
+When your workspace is organized well, it’s easier to focus on the tasks at hand instead of wasting time wondering where all your pens and papers have gone.

 Planning

-Planning out your time and goals is one of the most important organizational skills for anyone who wants to be successful.
+If you want to be successful, mastering how you plan out your time and goals is one of the most important organizational skills

-Whether you’re making a list of things to do or writing out a plan of action, planning ahead can help you avoid stress and save time.
+Making a list of things to do or writing out a plan of action can help you avoid stress and save time.

 Prioritizing

+Many people find it difficult to determine which task needs to be addressed first.
 The ability to prioritize is a skill that allows you to focus on the most important tasks at hand.
-When it comes to prioritizing, many people find it difficult to determine which task needs to be addressed first.

-Employers often favor candidates who seem confident with their ability to handle multiple responsibilities at once, as well as those who can clearly articulate how they complete various tasks in order of importance.
+Employers often favor candidates who seem confident in their ability to handle multiple responsibilities at once, as well as those who can clearly articulate how they complete various tasks in order of importance.

 Problem-solving